haroldlinke/MobaLedLib_pyProgGen/README.md

 2. The path may have this look:  xxx/Arduino/MobaLedLib/Ver_3.1.0/LEDs_AutoProg/pyProg_Generator_MobaLedLib/python (the directory needs to be verfied in a LINUX installation)
 3. create a subfolder pyProg_Generator_MobaLedLib in the folder LEDs_Autoprog (the name of the subfolder can be any name)
-4. create a subfolder Python
+4. create a subfolder python
 5. Clone MobaLedLib_PyProgGen to the folder pyProg_Generator_MobaLedLib/Python - the file pyProg_Generator_MobaLedLib.py must be in this folder
-6. or download the branch as ZIP-file: unpack the ZIP file and copy the contents of the folder Python into the folder pyProg_Generator_MobaLedLib/Python
+6. or download the branch as ZIP-file: unpack the ZIP file and copy the contents of the folder python into the folder pyProg_Generator_MobaLedLib/python
+7. or create a logical link for the download folder to the folder python (ln -s xxx/Arduino/MobaLedLib/python/pyProg_Generator_MobaLedLib.py ./myProg.py")
-7. open the folder pyProg_Generator_MobaLedLib/Python
+8. open the folder pyProg_Generator_MobaLedLib/python
-8. start the Python file: pyProg_Generator_MobaLedLib.py
+9. start the Python file: pyProg_Generator_MobaLedLib.py
 (python xx/Arduino/MobaLedLib/Ver_3.1.0/LEDs_AutoProg/pyProg_Generator_MobaLedLib/python pyProg_Generator_MobaLedLib.py

 This manual installation should work for Windows, Linux and Mac.